Queenstown, New Zealand: Family Ski Guide

 The landing at Queenstown Airport is worth the trip alone.
 The plane threads between mountain peaks before touching down just 15 minutes from downtown.
 No multi-hour transfers, no mountain passes to navigate after a long flight.

-Queenstown Airport (ZQN) has direct flights from Auckland (under 2 hours), Wellington, Christchurch, and select Australian cities.
-International families typically connect through Auckland or Sydney.
+Queenstown Airport (ZQN) has direct flights from Auckland (under 2 hours), Wellington, Christchurch, and select Australian cities including Sydney, Melbourne, Brisbane, and the Gold Coast.
+International families from Europe or North America typically connect through Auckland or Sydney, adding one stop to the journey.

 Getting Around

 - Rental car: Essential.
 Every ski field is a drive from town (25 to 90 minutes).
-Book AWD or 4WD and insist on chains, which are occasionally required on the mountain access roads
+Book AWD or 4WD and insist on chains, which are legally required on mountain access roads from June through October

 - Airport transfer: About NZ$30 to 50 by shuttle, NZ$60 to 80 by taxi.
 Hotels in Frankton are a 10-minute ride